GlobalDataJustice/globaldatajustice.github.io/publications.md

 A sample of relevant research publications from the Global Data Justice team

 - **Taylor, L.** (under review).
-[Public Actors without Public Values: Legitimacy, domination and the regulation of the technology sector](https://osf.io/preprints/socarxiv/gtw2x/).
-SocArXiv.
+[Public Actors without Public Values: Legitimacy, domination and the regulation of the technology sector](https://osf.io/preprints/socarxiv/gtw2x/). _SocArXiv_.
 - **Taylor, L.** (2020, forthcoming).
-Exploitation as Innovation: Research ethics and the governance of experimentation in the urban living lab.
-Regional Studies.
+Exploitation as Innovation: Research ethics and the governance of experimentation in the urban living lab. _Regional Studies_.
 - **Martin, A. K.** & **Taylor, L.** (2020, forthcoming).
-Exclusion and Inclusion in Identification: Regulatory policy, displacement, and data justice.
-Information Technology for Development.
+Exclusion and Inclusion in Identification: Regulatory policy, displacement, and data justice. _Information Technology for Development_.
 - **Taylor, L.** & Dencik, L (2020).
 [Constructing Commercial Data Ethics](https://doi.org/10.26116/techreg.2020.001). _Technology and Regulation_, 1-10.
 - **Taylor, L.** & Meissner, F. (2020).
 [A Crisis of Opportunity: Market‐making, big data, and the consolidation of migration as risk](https://doi.org/10.1111/anti.12583). _Antipode_, 52(1), 270-290.
 - **Taylor, L.** & Purtova, N. (2019).
 [What is Responsible and Sustainable Data Science?](https://doi.org/10.1177%2F2053951719858114). _Big Data & Society_, July–December 2019: 1–6.